 3. Reparations, Accountability & Healing

-FNV also supports a set of continuing grantees through its Legacy Fund and is growing an Opportunity Fund to respond to urgent needs in additional areas.
+FNV also supports a set of continuing grantees through its Legacy Fund and has an Opportunity Fund to respond to urgent needs in additional areas.

 Philosophy